- The Complete Solution

 THE RIGHT PRICE

-The F/A-18 Block III Super Hornet is designed to meet Canada's broad range of mission needs at an affordable price.
-The cost to procure and maintain the aircraft is lower than other platforms, making it an affordable, total life cycle solution to operate for decades.
-With the lowest operational flight hour costs among all US tactical aircraft in production, combined with lower procurement costs, Super Hornet Block III saves billions of dollars over the aircraft's 10,000+ hour lifetime.
-Furthermore, the selection of Super Hornet means Canada can leverage billions of dollars they've invested over decades in the CF-18.
+The Super Hornet is designed to meet Canada's broad range of mission needs at an affordable price.
+The cost to procure and maintain the aircraft is lower than other platforms.
+With the lowest operational flight hour costs among all US tactical aircraft in production, combined with lower procurement costs, Super Hornet saves billions of dollars over the aircraft's 10,000+ hour lifetime.
+Compare this to the F-35’s Cost Per Flight Hour (CPFH) that is cited as $36,000 per hour in this Defense News article from March 2021.
+Furthermore, the selection of Super Hornet means Canada can leverage billions of dollars they've invested over decades in the Classic Hornets in-service support industry.

 THE RIGHT TIME

-Driven by a newly modernized production line, Super Hornet Block III offers Canada the most efficient and affordable means of transitioning operations from existing CF-18s to a new platform.
+Driven by a newly modernized production line, Super Hornet offers Canada the most efficient and affordable means of transitioning operations from existing Classic Hornets to a new platform.

-Selection of the Super Hornet will allow the RCAF to leverage existing CF-18 physical and intellectual infrastructure, significantly reducing aircrew and maintenance training requirements and achieving compatibility with the existing RCAF ground infrastructure and air refueling tankers – all of which results in a low-risk transition to operation of Canada's newest fighter.
+Selection of the Super Hornet will allow the RCAF to leverage existing the Classic Hornets’ physical and intellectual infrastructure, significantly reducing aircrew and maintenance training requirements and achieving compatibility with the existing RCAF ground infrastructure and air refueling tankers – all of which results in a low-risk transition to operation of Canada's newest fighter.
+The F-35 in comparison “continues to face operational testing delays,” as outlined in a 2021 General Accountability Office report.

 Boeing has been a partner to Canada for more than 100 years, and has been delivering on its commitments since the beginning.